Continue reading on DataGuidance with:

 Method

-In addition, the Prior Authorisation Guidance Note outlines that a prior authorisation application and/or notification for processing or intention to process personal information, as referred to in Sections 57(1) and 58(1) of POPIA, must be submitted to the Information Regulator through the following channels:
+The Information Regulator has published the Guidance Note on Application for Prior Authorisation ('the Prior Authorisation Guidance Note'), which includes the application form that should be completed by responsible parties.
+The Prior Authorisation Guidance Note outlines that a prior authorization application and/or notification for processing or intention to process personal information, as referred to in Sections 57(1) and 58(1) of POPIA, must be submitted to the Information Regulator through the following channels:

-Furthermore, the Information Regulator has issued the Guidance Note on Processing of Special Personal Information, which provides that applications for authorisation to process special personal information must be submitted to the Information Regulator through the following channels:
+Furthermore, the Information Regulator has issued the Guidance Note on Processing of Special Personal Information, which provides that applications for authorization to process special personal information must be submitted to the Information Regulator through the following channels:

-- email: [email protected];
+• email: [email protected];

-- postal: P.O Box 31533 Braamfontein Johannesburg 2017; or
+• postal: P.O Box 31533 Braamfontein Johannesburg 2017; or

-- hand delivery: JD House 27 Stiemens Street Braamfontein Johannesburg 2001.
+• hand delivery: JD House 27 Stiemens Street Braamfontein Johannesburg 2001.

-- email: [email protected];
+• email: [email protected];

-- postal: P.O Box 31533 Braamfontein Johannesburg 2017; or
+• postal: P.O Box 31533 Braamfontein Johannesburg 2017; or

-- hand delivery: JD House 27 Stiemens Street Braamfontein Johannesburg 2001.
+• hand delivery: JD House 27 Stiemens Street Braamfontein Johannesburg 2001.

 7.2.
 Data transfers